zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 Where:

-`username` = Your Feral username and `/media/DiskID/username/path/to/.htpasswd` reflect the actual paths to your `.htpasswd`
+`username` = Your Feral username and `/media/DiskID/username/path/to/.htpasswd` reflect the actual paths to your `.htpasswd`.
+You can use the method described in the Apache section of this FAQ to generate and manage your `.htpasswd` files.

 So to password protect your server root you would do this: